mworster/stm32mp157-dev-kit/Getting_started_with_the_devkit.md

   * Starter - This is prebuilt binaries
   * Developer - Gives the ability to build a STLinux based Kernel, Opp-Tee applications and u-boot binary
   * Distribution - Yocto based build, full RFS as well as low level embedded portions

+### Starter Images

+Initially, it's important to understand flashing new images over anything else.
+In that spirt, we start with the Starter Package and the pregenerated images[6] that ST has to offer.

 ## Resources